-- sockets You should modify your sockets command to also list the congestion control algorithm (if any) the socket is using. - window You should modify your window command to also list the congestion window size in addition to the sliding window sizes. - sendfile You should modify your sendfile to optionally take in a congestion control algorithm, with the options being: reno, tahoe, The default for no argument is none.
+- lc Prints the available congestion control algorith names: reno, tahoe, ... - sc socket string Sets the congestion control algorithm for the given socket.
+To disable congestion control, use the string: none - s You should modify your sockets command to also list the congestion control algorithm (if any) the socket is using, and the congestion window size as well. - sf You should modify your sendfile to optionally take in a congestion control algorithm, with the options being: reno, tahoe, The default for no argument is none.